 26. Civil remedies -(1) The owner of any right arising in Samoa and protected under this Act, whose right has been infringed is entitled to payment, by the infringer, of damages for the prejudice suffered as a consequence of the act of infringement, as well as the payment of expenses caused by the infringement, including reasonable legal costs.
-The amount of damages shall be fixed by the Court, taking into account the importance of the material and moral prejudice suffered by the owner of the right, as well as the extent of the infringer's profits attributable to the infringement:
+The amount of damages shall be fixed by the Court, taking into account the importance of the right, as well as the extent of the infringer's profits attributable to the infringement: